Ashray-poojary/Lan-livechat/README.md

 ## Features

-- ⚡ Real-time messaging via WebSockets (Socket.io)
+- Real-time messaging via WebSockets (Socket.io)
+-  Register or log in
-- 👤 Username selection on join
+-  Username selection on join
-- 🟢 Live online users list
+-  Live online users list
-- 📢 Join / leave notifications
+-  Join / leave notifications
-- 💬 Your own messages are highlighted
+-  Your own messages are highlighted
-- 📱 Works on mobile browsers
+-  Works on mobile browsers
-- 🔌 100% offline — no internet needed
+-  100% offline — no internet needed
-- 🐧 Works on Linux, Windows, macOS, and Termux (Android)
+-  Works on Linux, Windows, macOS, and Termux (Android)

 ---